 6.4 Notice to California Residents – California Privacy Rights.
 If you are a California resident and have provided us with Personal Information, California law gives you the right to request and receive from us, once per calendar year, information as to how we have shared your Personal Information with third parties for their direct marketing purposes.
 If applicable, such information would include a list of names and addresses of all third parties with whom such information was shared during the prior calendar year as well as a list of the categories of Personal Information shared.
 To make such a request, please send an email to firstname.lastname@example.org and include the phrase “California Privacy Request” in the subject line.
 Your request must also include your name, physical mailing address and email address.
 We will respond to you within thirty days of receiving such a request.
 Note, that we will not share your Personal Information with third parties for their marketing purposes without obtaining your prior consent.
 Moreover, if you have granted us permission, such third parties’ use of your Personal Information will be subject to their privacy policies.
 You should contact those entities directly regarding any communications you may receive from them, including, if you later decide that you no longer want that third party to use your personal information.

 We're Obsessed with Process Automation

 We admit it, we’re obsessed.
-We’re obsessed with Process Automation, specifically Visualization.
+We’re obsessed with Process Automation.
 We think about your data and how valuable that information is, the story it tells; what is happening and what will happen.
 We're obsessed with how to use that data to provide information driven solutions in your visualization platforms.
-Subscribe to receive monthly articles to find our more on what we are obsessed about.
+Click the link below to find out what we're obsessed about.